WHY IS INCLUSIVE DESIGN A BIG DEAL?

 Inclusive design relies on including a wide range of people in your research, design and decision-making processes.
 You need to work with a diverse range of people to understand broad needs, behaviours and patterns.
 Everything you build should be designed, tested and enhanced with a wide range of people, often many times.
 The more excluded a group is, the harder they may be to reach and make part of your community.
 But effective inclusive design is dependent on their engagement.

-We’ll be discussing more on the topic of inclusive design, in addition to the full set of inclusive design principles in our upcoming webinar ‘Why is Inclusive Design a Big Deal?’ on 25th November.
+On the 25th November we discussed more on the topic of inclusive design, in addition to the full set of inclusive design principles in our webinar ‘Why is Inclusive Design a Big Deal?’.
+Watch it below.